Taking the Hokkaido Shinkansen from Tokyo to Sapporo

 The goal for the Hokkaido Shinkansen is for it to reach Sapporo.
 Plans to extend the line to Sapporo were slated to be completed by 2030 but, due largely to tunnel construction difficulties, have been delayed to 2039.

 The 211.3 km extension will be approximately 76% in tunnels, including major tunnels such as Oshima, Teine, and Shiribeshi.
-When the section to finally Sapporo opens, estimated travel time from Tokyo to Sapporo will be 5 hours and 1 minute.
+When the section to Sapporo finally opens, estimated travel time from Tokyo to Sapporo will be approximately 5 hours and 1 minute.

 Related tours & activities